ChrisJabb21/Employee-Management-System/README.md

 ## Project Overview

-A Spring boot web application application that lets you add, delete, edit and update employees in different departments for enterprise needs and contact info. (functional and testable) (other features-WIP)
+A Spring boot web application application that lets you add, delete, edit and update employees in different departments for enterprise needs and contact info. (status: functional and testable) (other features considered)

-Technologies used: Java programming language, Spring Boot, H2 in-memory database to test mock data.
+Technologies used: Java programming language, Spring Boot, H2 in-memory database to test mock data, Spring Security.

 Front-end UI: Vaadin UI framework